 - Content needs constant care.
 Even if an AI model is trained on your content, it requires regular maintenance.
 Content design standards evolve, user needs change, and information can quickly become outdated.
 Without regular updates, AI-generated content will lose relevance and accuracy.

 - AI can perpetuate biases.
 If left unchecked, AI can unintentionally reinforce biases in the data it’s trained on.
-Content designers are essential in catching and fixing these issues, ensuring that AI-generated content is fair, ethical, and free of bias.
+Content designers play a crucial role in identifying and resolving these issues, ensuring that AI-generated content is fair, ethical, and unbiased.

 Insights from Chelsea Larsson

-Chelsea Larsson, Senior Director of Experience Design and Head of Content Design at Expedia, was kind enough to share valuable insights on the intersection of content design and AI.
-As a creative leader, Chelsea uses language and design to make products feel more human.
-She builds AI travel tools with a strong content design perspective.
+Chelsea Larsson, Head of Content at Anthropic, was kind enough to share valuable insights on the intersection of content design and AI.
+As a creative leader, Chelsea utilizes language and design to make products feel more relatable and human.
+She builds AI travel tools with a strong focus on content design.
 She is passionate about model design, content strategy, building high-performing design teams, and fostering ethical, user-centered LLM-based experiences.

-In this conversation, Chelsea tackles a few pointed questions about how content designers can navigate and shape the evolving role of AI in content creation.
+In this conversation, Chelsea addresses several key questions about how content designers can navigate and shape the evolving role of AI in content creation.

 How do you think content designers and AI can best work together?